litepaych/litepay/Readme.md

 Our api requires some info from you, to be able to generate a address for your payment;

-$method -> Use 'btc' / 'ltc' / 'zec' / 'bch' / 'bsv' as a value for parameter method, based on entered value a Bitcoin, Litecoin, Zcash, Bitcoin Cash, Bitcoin SV address will be generated<br />
+$method -> Use 'btc' / 'ltc' / 'zec' / 'bch' as a value for parameter method, based on entered value a Bitcoin, Litecoin, Zcash, Bitcoin Cash address will be generated<br />

-$address -> Your Receiving Bitcoin/Litecoin/Zcash/BCASH/BitcoinSV Address (Where you would like the payment to be sent)<br />
+$address -> Your Receiving Bitcoin/Litecoin/Zcash/BCASH Address (Where you would like the payment to be sent)<br />

 $callback_url - The callback URL to be notified when a payment is received.
 Remember to URL Encode the callback URL when calling the create method.
 The domain must be valid, or else your request will be denied.<br />